Michael-Jing/self-driving-car-nd/CarND-Advanced-Lane-Lines/writeup_report.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

-I use another function `transform` which take in an image and a transformation matrix to do perspective transformation.
+I use another function `transform` (line 72 through 73) which take in an image and a transformation matrix to do perspective transformation.

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.